tidyverse/tidyverse.org/content/blog/2020-03-dplyr-1-0-0-new-verb-features/index.markdown

 As we've mentioned, [dplyr 1.0.0 is coming soon](https://www.tidyverse.org/blog/2020/03/dplyr-1-0-0-is-coming-soon/).
 Today, we've started the official release process by notifying maintainers of packages that have problems with dplyr 1.0.0, and we're planning for a CRAN release six weeks later, on May 1.
-This post is the first in a series of posts that introduce you to new features in dplyr 1.0.0.
+This post is the first in a series that will introduce you to new features in dplyr 1.0.0.
 Today, I'll start with some big changes to `summarise()` that make it significantly more powerful.

 If you're interested in living life on the edge (or trying out anything you see in this blog post), you can install the development version of dplyr with: